miui-russia/miwifi-wpa/README.md

 Make sure you have root access to your router.

-Use this commands to install:
+Use these commands to install:

 	$ cd miwifi-wpa
 	$ ./install.sh

-Enter your IEEE8021X indentity and password when asked.
+Enter your IEEE 802.1X indentity and password when asked.

 This script will install wpad and wpa-cli for you.